Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## RESTfull api's

 These days, API's to transfer data around the web are very popular.
-API's are RESTfull if you can do all the HTTP requests like GET, PUT, POST and DELETE, but very often you only need the GET request as in to present your content to the user.
+API's are RESTfull if you can do all the HTTP requests like GET, PUT, POST and DELETE, but very often you only need the GET request in order to present your content to the user.
 Drupal and even Wordpress, which I already mentioned before, recently came with plugins for RESTfull API solutions.

 ## How about Jekyll?